didiersmith/steve/chapters/revelations.md

 Eventually, she looked up and shut the book with a thud.

 "Boys!" she called.
-The two guards from before filid into the room, followed by a half-dozen other similar-looking young males.
+The two guards from before filed into the room, followed by a half-dozen other similar-looking young males.

 "Arrest them," Mum announced.
 The boys looked at her, bewildered.